 Making the highly favorable assumption that KarXT does not increase the risk of metabolic syndrome and associated consequences beyond that seen in the general population, our analyses suggest that treatment with KarXT results in less time with diabetes and in greater QALYs, greater life years, and greater evLYs.
-Under this assumption, at a placeholder price of \$20,000 per year, the incremental cost-effectiveness ratio for KarXT is \$146,000 per evLY and \$163,000 per QALY gained.
-KarXT would be less cost-effective if it is found to be associated with a risk of metabolic syndrome.
+Under this assumption, the health benefit price benchmark (HBPB) range for KarXT is between \$16,000 and \$20,000 per year.
+The HBPB range for KarXT would be lower if KarXT is found to be associated with a risk of metabolic syndrome.
 In contrast, we assumed no reduction in the risk of tardive dyskinesia with KarXT compared with other second-generation antipsychotic medications.
-If KarXT does not cause tardive dyskinesia, its cost-effectiveness would become more favorable.
-The actual cost-effectiveness of KarXT will depend on its price.
+If KarXT does not cause tardive dyskinesia, its HBPB range would increase.